$19.95 – $34.95

 STANDARD ROOTSTOCK

-This standard-size Rootstock is adaptable to many soil types and conditions, especially when planting in less desirable locations.
-Therefore, these can be used in wooded areas and are now food plots, reclaimed land, shale mountain soil, dryer uplands, and ridges with its full vigor.
-Malus Dolgo rootstock will also perform well in improved soil in an orchard-style setting.
-We are only grafting onto the most vigorous Malus Dolgo roots grown in a given year.
-When grafting onto the top 30% of seedlings grown, you get a rootstock that is about 40% more vigorous than many clonal stocks used for wildlife trees.
-Malus dolgo is a crabapple rootstock and is very precocious.
-With this combination, Prime Time crab produces fruit very quickly.
+This standard-size rootstock is adaptable to many soil types and conditions, especially when planted in less desirable locations.
+Therefore, with its full vigor, can be used in areas that were once wooded and are now food plots, reclaimed land, shale mountain soil, dryer uplands, and ridges.
+This standard rootstock will also perform well in improved soil in an orchard-style setting.
+We are only grafting onto the most vigorous roots in a given year.
+When grafting onto the top 30% of seedlings, you get a rootstock about 40% more vigorous tree than many clonal stocks used for wildlife trees today.
+Prime Time Crabapple is very precocious, with many trees producing very quickly anon this standard root making it an all-around excellent rootstock for wildlife plantings.

 PLANTING INSTRUCTIONS FOR PRIME TIME CRABAPPLE